The Catholic Writer Today

 If the state of contemporary Catholic literary culture can best be conveyed by the image of a crumbling, old, immigrant neighborhood, then let me suggest that it is time for Catholic writers and intellectuals to leave the homogenous, characterless suburbs of the imagination, and move back to the big city—where we can renovate these remarkable districts which have such grace and personality, such strength and tradition.
 It is time to renovate and reoccupy our own tradition.
 Starting the renovation may seem like a daunting task.
 But as soon as one place is rebuilt, someone else will already be at work next door, and gradually the whole city begins to reshape itself around you.
 Renovation is hard work, but what a small price to pay—to have the right home.

+This essay was developed from a talk hosted by the Ignatian Center for Jesuit Education at Santa Clara University.
 A shorter version of this essay originally appeared in the journal First Things.